sproff22/NRFI/README.md

 Predictions - Using user inputs to allow for predictions on new data

 NOTE: Because data can change as more games are played, decisions made here may not apply for months or seasons in the future.
 Change models and hyperperameters as necessary.

+NOTE: Predictions are set to be made by the user in the code.
+Variables are set to allow for easier deployment to a GUI or web app if desired.